 This project was a winner of the Community Design Collaborative's PlaySpace Design Competition.

 After the competition, Make the World Better Foundation and Urban Roots selected Waterloo Playground as their next renovation project.
-We are currently working closely with them, the design team, and the community to create a vibrant hybrid of urban and nature play that is a true reflection of the Norris Square neighborhood.
+We worked closely with them, the design team, and the community to create a vibrant hybrid of urban and nature play that is a true reflection of the Norris Square neighborhood.

 This project was the site of our smarterPLAY project.